The Jeweler

 The four main benefits to holding cJEWEL are: Governance, fee distribution, in-game enhancements and premium feature access (Power-Ups), and token locking.

-Governance will utilize the cJEWEL/sJEWEL balance of users for voting on proposals.
+will utilize the cJEWEL/sJEWEL balance of users for voting on proposals.

-In-game Power-Ups will allow players to allocate a certain amount of their cJEWEL/sJEWEL in order to gain access to bonuses, enhancements, and premium features, all while still earning the normal rewards.
+In-game will allow players to allocate a certain amount of their cJEWEL/sJEWEL in order to gain access to bonuses, enhancements, and premium features, all while still earning the normal rewards.

 Due to cJEWEL and sJEWEL requiring some period of JEWEL token locking in order to be created, the expected outcome of this system is an overall reduction of the available liquid supply of JEWEL (depending on user engagement with the system).